 Idea

-10 Instructional Design Commandments Every Instructional Designer Should Abide By To Help Their Organization Thrive
+10 Instructional Design Commandments Every Instructional Designer Should Abide by to Help Their Organization Thrive

-These commandments will make your next training project a success.
+Following these commandments will make your next training project a success.

 This is why you should understand and live by these instructional design commandments.
 These commandments are aimed at helping instructional designers help the organization.
 You know, help me help you.

-Ready to get into the nitty-gritty of the instructional design commandments that will help employees do better and by extension boost your organization’s effectiveness and profit?
+Ready to get into the nitty-gritty of the instructional design commandments that will help employees do better and, by extension, boost your organization’s effectiveness and profit?

 The 10 Instructional Design Commandments